thoth-tech/below-the-surface/README.md

 - Some miscellaneous documentation from the original authors is in `/docs/`, alongside additional documentation related to level editing.
 - Relevant resources to use the 3rd-party Tiled level editor are in `/levels/tiled/`.
 - The game was originally designed to run at a resolution of 1600x896, but this was lowered to 800x446 for performance reasons on the arcade machines.
 The change has several implications for gameplay, level design, and screen layout.
+- [Morgaine Barter](https://github.com/MorgaineBarter) has offered to be a point of contact for future students who have need to get in touch from someone on the original team.
+She can be contacted via e.g., MS Teams via her staff account (not her student account).

 ## Screenshots